mvbrussel/Interactive_chess_game/README.md

 This is a chess game made with pygame.

-To run the game, open a terminal window and navigate to the directory where the code is saved.
-Then type the following command:
+You can run the game by navigating to the directory where the code is saved and typing the following command:

 ```
 python main.py